STAND. COM. REP. NO. 126

-As affirmed by the record of votes of the members of your Committee on Public Safety, Intergovernmental, and Military Affairs that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 421, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 421, S.D.
-1, and be referred to your Committees on Judiciary and Labor and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 446, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 446, H.D.
+1, and be referred to the Committee on Judiciary.

 Respectfully submitted on behalf of the members of the Committee on Human Services,